kailash-manasarovar/statement/docs/timeline/2026/january.md

 ![Message to Arul about Jesse Brough](../../content/images/message-to-arul-2.png)

 !!! tip "Message about Jesse Brough"
-    so many did know so many things about me that i didn't know.. it was awful.. especially what my boss said to me at the Red Star film company (with Hammer & Tongs) ... i guess after speaking to jesse... gossip is pure poison
+    Me: so many did know so many things about me that i didn't know.. it was awful.. especially what my boss said to me at the Red Star film company (with Hammer & Tongs) ... i guess after speaking to jesse... gossip is pure poison

 - This is in reference to over 5 years later when I was working for a company called Red Star Films in West London as a runner.
-- Incidentally, this is where I met Garth Jennings and Nick Goldsmith who were running their film company from the same offices: Hammer & Tongs.
+- Incidentally, this is where I met Garth Jennings and Nick Goldsmith who were running their film company, Hammer & Tongs, from the same offices.
 - Garth Jennings witnessed me go into PTSD freeze one morning in a meeting; he couldn't understand it.
-Neither could I. I was just holding onto life as best I could and sometimes things would trigger me and I had no resources to manage it and went into a freeze state.
+Neither could I. I was just holding onto life as best I could those days, for 35 years actually, and sometimes things would trigger me which I had no resources to manage and I went into a freeze state.
 - Anyway, it was my first job after graduating.
 - I had been given a responsible role leading a film shoot for a band in Soho.
-- We had already filmed for a day in Essex.
+- We already had a successful full day's filming in Essex.
 - Arul had turned up with Jesse Brough who was going to be camerawoman for the evening.
-- They were seeing each other.
+- They were seeing each other romantically at the time.
 - Everything had been going well until they arrived.
 - Then, out of the blue, I was cold-shouldered by everyone, everyone; literally during the shoot!
 - Jesse Brough took over and told me to leave.
-- I could not understand it at all.
+- I could not understand it at all, and I was not able to manage the situation to my benefit.
 - I went home with Arul and left them to it, but I always had a strong suspicion that he had been instrumental somehow in darkening my name with everyone that night.
 - The same happened at Red Star films when I went back to the office.
 - I was cold-shouldered by everyone, so I left.